 The fully interoperable app that can be embedded into every element of the patient pathway

-Clinical technology specialist IMS MAXIMS launches its fully integrated vital signs application in the UK and Ireland.
-Delegates at UK eHealth Week and the Future Health Summit in Ireland are the first to use the app, designed to improve patient outcomes by enabling staff to respond to a patient’s condition from anywhere in the hospital before it becomes life-threatening.
+Clinical technology specialist IMS MAXIMS today launches its fully integrated vital signs application in the UK and Ireland.
+Delegates at UK eHealth Week and the Future Health Summit in Ireland will be the first to use the app, designed to improve patient outcomes by enabling staff to respond to a patient’s condition from anywhere in the hospital before it becomes life-threatening.

 The application uses physiological observations such as blood pressure and heart rate to calculate the severity of a patient’s condition and gives staff crucial decision support.
 Using clinical scoring protocols such as NEWS (National Early Warning Score), it recommends how often to monitor a patient, issues reminders if observations aren’t completed on time, and importantly provides early detection, alerting, and escalations to senior members of staff, if the condition deteriorates.